jbsimple/simple-patches/readme.md

 #### Future:
 - Create a proper set of CSS rules for dark mode.
 - Overhaul of CSS sizing, everything is so large that the page requires it to be zoomed out in order to be used.
-- On products/items media tab; button to clear all pictures.
-- On products/items media tab; label indicator that counts the number of pictures (the image # doesn't work because the upload JS doesn't set each image with a unique position like it's supposed to, and that's behavior I do not want to change without adding an automatic order images by filename button)
-- On products/items media tab; change the grid layout to a details list layout with smaller thumbnails.